ropensci-archive/tidytags/paper.md

 Still, accessing historical content from Twitter is not impossible, although it is likely expensive.
 There are companies that collect historical Twitter data who make these available to academic researchers for the right price.
 There are also technical solutions to collect past tweets, but these too come at a cost, such as requiring advanced technical skills and risking the likely violation of [Twitter's Terms of Service](https://twitter.com/en/tos) agreements.

 One solution to these Twitter data collection issues is to use a Twitter Archiving Google Sheet, [TAGS](https://tags.hawksey.info/).
 Getting started with TAGS is as simple as setting up a new Google Sheet, which will then automatically query (i.e., search) the Twitter API every hour going forward.
 The tradeoff of using TAGS is that it returns limited metadata compared to what is available from the Twitter API, approximately 20% of all categories of information.
 That is, a TAGS returns the time, sender, and text of tweets, but not many additional details such as a list of the hashtags or hyperlinks contained in a tweet.
-As a result, ``tidytags`` first uses TAGS to easily collect tweet ID numbers and then uses the R package ``rtweet`` to re-query the Twitter API to collect additional metadata.
+As a result, {tidytags} first uses TAGS to easily collect tweet ID numbers and then uses the R package {rtweet} to re-query the Twitter API to collect additional metadata.

 # Summary

-``tidytags`` coordinates the simplicity of collecting tweets over time with a [Twitter Archiving Google Sheet](https://tags.hawksey.info/) (TAGS) and the utility of the ``rtweet`` [package](https://rtweet.info/) for processing and preparing additional Twitter metadata. ``tidytags`` also introduces functions developed to facilitate systematic yet flexible analyses of data from Twitter.
+{tidytags} coordinates the simplicity of collecting tweets over time with a [Twitter Archiving Google Sheet](https://tags.hawksey.info/) (TAGS) and the utility of the [{rtweet} package](https://rtweet.info/) for processing and preparing additional Twitter metadata. {tidytags} also introduces functions developed to facilitate systematic yet flexible analyses of data from Twitter.

 # Preconditions for a {tidytags} Analysis

 ## First, Publish Data Collected with TAGS to the Web

-``tidytags`` facilitates working with a [Twitter Archiving Google Sheet](https://tags.hawksey.info/) (TAGS) in R through the ``googlesheets4`` [package](https://CRAN.R-project.org/package=googlesheets4).
-One requirement for using ``googlesheets4`` is that the TAGS tracker has been "published to the web."
+{tidytags} facilitates working with a [Twitter Archiving Google Sheet](https://tags.hawksey.info/) (TAGS) in R through the [{googlesheets4} package](https://CRAN.R-project.org/package=googlesheets4).
+One requirement for using {googlesheets4} is that the TAGS tracker has been "published to the web."
 To do this, with the TAGS page open in a web browser, go to `File >> Publish to the web`.
 The `Link` field should show 'Entire document' and the `Embed` field should be 'Web page.'
 If everything looks right, click the `Publish` button.
 Next, click the `Share` button in the top right corner of the Google Sheets window, select `Get shareable link`, and set the permissions to 'Anyone with the link can view.'
 The URL needed for R is simply the URL at the top of the web browser, just copy and paste from there.
 Be sure to put quotations marks around the URL when entering it into the `tidytags::read_tags()` function.

 ## Second, Obtain a Twitter API Key

-``tidytags`` also allows the processing of tweets and preparation of additional Twitter metadata by building upon the  [rtweet package](https://rtweet.info/) (via `rtweet::lookup_statuses()`) to query the Twitter API.
-However, using ``rtweet`` requires Twitter API keys associated with an approved developer account.
-Fortunately, the rtweet vignette, [Obtaining and using access tokens](https://rtweet.info/articles/auth.html), provides a thorough guide to obtaining Twitter API keys.
-We recommend the second suggested method listed in the rtweet vignette, "2.
+{tidytags} also allows the processing of tweets and preparation of additional Twitter metadata by building upon the [{rtweet} package](https://rtweet.info/) (via `rtweet::lookup_statuses()`) to query the Twitter API.
+However, using {rtweet} requires Twitter API keys associated with an approved developer account.
+Fortunately, the {rtweet} vignette, [Obtaining and using access tokens](https://rtweet.info/articles/auth.html), provides a thorough guide to obtaining Twitter API keys.
+We recommend the second suggested method listed in the {rtweet} vignette, "2.
 Access token/secret method."
 Following these directions, you will run the `rtweet::create_token()` function, which saves your Twitter API keys to the `.Renviron` file.
 You can also edit this file directly using the `usethis::edit_r_environ(scope='user')` function.

 # The {tidytags} Workflow

-A workflow for Twitter research has been formalized in ``tidytags``.
+A workflow for Twitter research has been formalized in {tidytags}.
 This workflow is simple enough for beginning programmers to get started, but powerful enough to serve as the analytic foundation of research that has been featured in academic journals such as *Computers & Education* `[greenhalgh_et_al2018:2018]`, *Journal of Research on Technology in Education* `[staudtwillet2019:2019]`, and *TechTrends* `[greenhalgh_et_al2018:2018]`.

-The ``tidytags`` workflow for exploring Twitter data over time using R includes:
+The {tidytags} workflow for exploring Twitter data over time using R includes:

 1. Set up a Twitter Archiving Google Sheet [TAGS](https://tags.hawksey.info/) tweet collector.